 - Country Mouse: They tended to struggle more when racing in cities, and do better in rural areas.

 - Damn You, Muscle Memory: In Japan, Jet started getting into, what was to him, the driver's seat of their car, until Cord reminded him that In Japan, the steering wheel is on the right side of the car.

-- Famed in Story: They were easily the most feared team coming in, with most of the other teams seeing them as the hugest threat.
+- Famed In-Story: They were easily the most feared team coming in, with most of the other teams seeing them as the hugest threat (and even after the race was over, most contestants still did, according to the interviews).
 However, later subverted as, other than the two legs in China, they really did not perform that well, and lived mostly off their reputation.

 - Goshdang It To Heck: Good Southern Christian boys Jet & Cord used swears like "Daggummit!" and "Gosh darnit!"

 - Hat Damage: At the Austria Pit Stop, Phil mentions how Cord's hat has gotten dirty.

 - History Repeats: The cowboys once again lost to a same gender Sibling Team, featuring one straight and one Twofer Token Minority gay sibling.